Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

 \subsection{Action Spaces}

-The action space comprises the set of all potential actions that a node can undertake in a given reasoning task~\cite{peng2017learning}.
-In GAgN, the action space is devised as a series of perception functions, sharing identical parameter structures but different specific parameters.
-The optimal function parameters of agents for each communication round can be found within the action space.
-Below, we use node $v_i$ as an example to expound on these functions it encompasses.
+The action space consists of all potential actions a node can take in a reasoning task~\cite{peng2017learning}.
+In GAgN, it is designed as a set of perception functions with the same parameter structure but different specific parameters.
+The optimal parameters for agents in each communication round can be found within this action space.
+We use node $v_i$ as an example to illustrate these functions.